MLEngineer-Prabhat/AI_Fellowship_2026_Python_Software_Development/Task1/README.md

 # 💻 Phase 2: Professional Workflow (Setup)

-A professional engineer never installs packages globally.
-You must use a **Virtual Environment**.

----

-markdown

 # 🌤️ Weather CLI Tool

 A modular, production-ready command-line weather application built in Python.
 Fetches and processes weather data for supported cities with clean architecture, proper dependency management, and automated testing.